Page created on September 29, 2018. Last updated on May 24, 2019 at 13:45

 The forward failure symptom of right-sided cardiac failure is actually just left-sided heart failure.
 This is because right-sided heart failure results in less blood being pumped into the pulmonary circulation and therefore the left ventricle.
 Reduced left ventricular filling will eventually cause left-sided heart failure and the symptoms that accompany it.

-6. Backward failure symptoms (left- and right-sided) in heart failure
+2 thoughts on “5.
+Forward failure symptoms (left- and right-sided) in heart failure”